Simon Mann: Response by UK Parliamentarians

 Concern for Mann's plight was raised in the UK Parliament in the year of his arrest in Zimbabwe by three Conservative Members of Parliament.
 During the two years after the government of Equatorial Guinea applied for his extradition, three further Conservative Party MPs submitted written questions.

 The sudden extradition drew the greatest response.
 Julian Lewis said in Parliament:

 That position was supported by three other Conservative MPs during the debate.
 Written questions were submitted by a fourth.

 There was a request that the United States administration, which had access to Simon Mann in Black Beach Prison on 6 February 2008, exert its influence "to secure [his] safe return".
 UK officials were granted access to him on 12 February 2008.
 Labour and other parties expressed little concern about Mann or the others.
 The only non-Conservative Party MP to submit a question in Parliament about him was Vince Cable, although an Early Day Motion about his treatment in prison received some cross-party support.

 On 8 March 2008, Channel 4 in the UK won a legal battle to broadcast an interview with Mann in which he named British political figures, including Ministers, alleged to have given tacit approval to the coup plot.
 In testimony, he spoke frankly about the events leading to the botched attempt to topple Equatorial Guinea's president.

 Despite their charges being unrelated, Mann was tried alongside six Progress Party of Equatorial Guinea activists being held on weapons charges, including opposition leader Severo Moto's former secretary Gerardo Angüe Mangue.
 On 7 July 2008, Mann was sentenced by an Equatoguinean court to more than 34 years in prison.

 Release

 On 2 November 2009, he was given "a complete pardon on humanitarian grounds" by President Obiang.
-He lives in the New Forest.
+He returned to England and lived in New Forest, Hampshire.

+Release of emails and unpublished memoirs

+In 2024, Mann provided The Daily Telegraph with access to emails and unpublished memoirs providing additional information.
+On the 20th anniversary of the coup attempt, the newspaper published an article on the coup.